The Hubbard Broadcasting Foundation

 -

-Minnesota-centric but not exclusive: While most grants go to Minnesota organizations, the foundation does fund in states where Hubbard Broadcasting operates.
-Organizations in these markets should emphasize connections to communities served by Hubbard media properties.
+Minnesota-centric but not exclusive: While most grants go to Minnesota organisations, the foundation does fund in states where Hubbard Broadcasting operates.
+Organisations in these markets should emphasise connections to communities served by Hubbard media properties.

 -

-Family foundation with broadcasting legacy: Understanding the Hubbard family's 100-year commitment to broadcasting and journalism may help frame proposals, particularly for organizations working in media literacy, communications, or journalism education.
+Family foundation with broadcasting legacy: Understanding the Hubbard family's 100-year commitment to broadcasting and journalism may help frame proposals, particularly for organisations working in media literacy, communications, or journalism education.

 -